 The Execute Pipeline dialog box appears.

 If you are running a pipeline with Team Foundation Server 2015 (TFS), you can cancel the pipeline execution and view the status of the configured build in the server.
-If you are running a pipeline with TFS 2013 and cancel the pipeline execution, the pipeline is marked as cancelled, but the configured build in the TFS server will still display the status of the pipeline as completed.
+If you are running a pipeline with TFS 2013 and cancel the pipeline execution, the pipeline is marked as canceled.
+Although the pipeline is marked as canceled, the configured build in the TFS server still displays the status of the pipeline as completed.